exasol/spark-connector/doc/user_guide/user_guide.md

 Please combine your Exasol queries into a single query and load the result into the Spark DataFrame.
 This helps to reduce the additional network overhead.

-Create a dataframe from the query result:
+Create a dataframe from the query result using JDBC variant:

 ```scala
 val df = sparkSession